isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution3107.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+1. Human Resource Analytics and Insights

 ### Support Level
-Up to  for SMEs <br>
+Up to Wholesale Trade for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
+Workforce Management

+### Contact Information
 N.A.

-### Contact Information

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.